gavinmcfarland/writing-a-better-readme/README.md

-# Guidelines for Documenting Open Source Projects
+# Writing a Better Readme File

 Below are guidelines to help you better document and demonstrate your repo, project, library or framework.